 Wild All Hit

-"Wild Hit Fire" cards force each person in the group (except for the person who played the card) to push the launcher button.
+"Wild All Hit" cards force each person in the group (except for the person who played the card) to push the launcher button.
 The players then must add any cards to their hands that shoot out from the launcher.
 Play continues for each player, so it is okay if the launcher shoots cards multiple times.
-The player who played the Wild Hit Fire card, calls the next color.
+The player who played the Wild All Hit card, calls the next color.
 Ideally, you play this card when several people around the table have small hands for maximum impact.
 You can also play this card if you need to change the color of the cards being played.

 What makes UNO Attack so addictive is the fact that you never know when the launcher is going to shoot out cards.
 This added element to game play makes the strategy more unpredictable and levels the playing field between all competitors, so younger kids and older adults can all enjoy playing against each other for a few rounds.
 Yet, you don't want to just get lost in the chaotic fun of pressing the launcher and seeing what happens; focusing on learning the different Uno Attack card meanings, and utilizing them effectively, will help increase your chances of winning every time.